PNC Investments Brokerage Accounts FAQs

 The time it takes to transfer an account from another financial institution to PNC Investments varies depending on the delivering firm.

-How do I withdraw funds from my IRA?
+How do I withdraw funds from my account?

-PNC Investments offers multiple options as to frequency and methods of payment for withdrawing funds from your IRA.
-The process to withdraw funds from an IRA may be started with a PNC Investments professional who will explain the options available to you.
+PNC Investments offers multiple options as to frequency and methods of payment for withdrawing funds from your account.
+The process to withdraw funds may be started with a PNC Investments professional who will explain the options available to you.

-Note: At this time, distributions cannot be performed via PNC Online Banking.
+Note: At this time, IRA distributions cannot be performed via PNC Online Banking.
+However, eSignature options are available with PNC Investments.

 What is a Required Minimum Distribution (RMD)?